Kowsalya2929/Javascript-Interview-Questions/JS/Number/number.md

 ### Number with Questions and Answers

 - Javascript has only one type of number.
-It is with decimal and decimal
+It is with decimal and without decimal.

 ```js
 let x = 3.14 // with decimal